Sons of The American Legion: Detachments

 The squadrons are grouped together into a state level organization known as a Detachment for the purposes of coordination and administration.
 There is a total of 55 Detachments; one for each of the 50 states, the District of Columbia, Puerto Rico, France, Mexico, and the Philippines.
 Canada was merged into Department of New York several years ago.
-The three Detachments located overseas are intended to allow active duty military stationed and veterans living overseas to be actively involved with the American Legion similar to as if they were back in the States.
-The Detachment of France consists of 29 Posts located in 10 European counties, the Detachment of Mexico consists of 22 Posts located in Central America, and the Detachment of Philippines covers Asia and the Pacific Islands.
+The three Detachments located overseas are intended to allow active duty military stationed and veterans living overseas to be actively involved with The American Legion similar to as if they were back in the States.
+The Detachment of France consists of 29 Posts located in 10 European counties, the Detachment of Latin America consists of 22 Posts located in Central America, and the Detachment of Philippines covers Asia and the Pacific Islands.
 A Detachment member is distinguished by a French blue garrison cap with a gold crown and red, white and blue piping.